Installation

 Installing Docker (~5 minutes)

-The first thing you'll need to do is to install docker (wiki link).
+The first thing you'll need to do is to install dockerarrow-up-right (wiki link).
 Docker is a computer program that performs operating-system-level virtualisation.
 This means that you will be able to run a virtual machine very easily from the command line.
-What's more important for us it that you'll be able to run SOLQC with a just a simple line.
-This is a pretty straightforward procedure, just follow the instruction in the following link:
+And more importantly, you'll be able to run SOLQC with just a simple command.
+This is a pretty straightforward procedure, just follow the instructions in the following link:

 1. Sign-up for docker